 Note: What follows are our ramblings from the first time we visited Renmark.
 We’ve been back several times now, it’s a good spot!

 Leaving Mungo National Park, we headed towards Mildura.
 Mildura is nestled on the Murray River, the border of New South Wales and Victoria.
 It’s a thriving city with wide streets and neat, manicured streetscapes.

 En route to Mildura we crossed Lake Arumpo, one of the dry lakes in the ancient Willandra Lakes chain.
 It was a huge expanse – would have been spectacular when filled with water.

 We had breakfast in New South Wales (Mungo National Park), morning tea in Victoria (at a park on the Murray River at Mildura) and lunch in South Australia (a rest stop at the border).
 The kids were most impressed!

 We drove through Renmark to a campsite on Lake Bonney.
 With bad weather coming, we decided it was too exposed.
 So we settled for the Big 4 in Renmark instead.
 Heaven on earth – hot showers, camp kitchen and lots of green grass!

 To Charlie, Renmark meant Next G reception, Facebook, MSN and email – connection with their world again!
 This was tempered by the reality of schooling in the form of distance education.
 We took over the camp kitchen with a suitcase full of books, computers and a printer.
 The kids weren’t too sure about their new teacher though.
 She was old-school and strict!

 Renmark was a delightful place.
 The town centre had a big park along the Murray River and flower beds everywhere.
 It has a good feel, the people were friendly and the atmosphere relaxed.

 The Big 4 caravan park we stayed in was East of the town and was nestled on the banks of the Murray River.
-It really was a delightful spot.
+It really was a enjoyable stay.